 Curious data from DMA shows that email marketers believe they send on average 21 emails per week, while consumers feel like they receive an average of 44 emails per week from various brands.
-Considering the fact that an average user has 2,6 email addresses and is subscribed to emails from 12 brands, the feeling of being overwhelmed with emails may appear due to two reasons: users are subscribed to too many brands emails of which pile up in users’ mailboxes, and huge competition between brands in inboxes.
+Considering the fact that an average user has 2,6 email addresses and is subscribed to emails from 12 brands, the feeling of being overwhelmed with emails may appear for two reasons: users are subscribed to too many brand emails that pile up in users’ mailboxes, and huge competition between brands in inboxes.

 When we look at the reasons why users open emails from brands, we see that the most important factor is the brand name they can recognize.
-So, the more often a person sees your name in their inbox, the higher are the chances they will remember you.
-However, the coin may have a reverse side — users will get annoyed and unsubscribe.
+So, the more often a person sees your name in their inbox, the higher the chances are that they will remember you.
+However, on the other side of the coin — users may get annoyed and unsubscribe.

-Talking about the effectiveness of high email marketing frequency, the more is not always the better.
-Stats from GetResponse show that brands who send out just one email per week have the biggest open and click-through rates compared to higher-frequency senders.
+Talking about the effectiveness of high email marketing frequency, sometimes less is more.
+Stats from GetResponse show that brands that send out just one email per week have the highest open and click-through rates, compared to higher-frequency senders.

 Other results were brought in by Return Path.
-In their research, they offer to divide users into three categories:
+In their research, they divide users into three categories:

 - primary users who account for 83% of all opens;

 - secondary users who account for 16% of all opens;

 - dead users who account for 1% of all opens.